narrowspark/skeleton-generators/README.md

   }
 }
 ```
-The `root-dir` key should be only used if your project is in a sub folder of your main project.
+The `root-dir` key may be only used if your project is in a sub folder of your main project.

 Generators
 -------------

 #### - Console
-The `Console Generator` is a micro-framework that provides an elegant starting point for your console application.
+The `Console Generator` is a micro-framework that provides an elegant starting point for your console app.

 #### - Http
-The `Http Generator` is a micro-framework that provides an elegant starting point for your next web application.
+The `Http Generator` is a micro-framework that provides an elegant starting point for your next web app.

 Testing
 -------------